McMartin/FRUT/README.rst

 ------------

 Contributions to FRUT are very welcomed and you can contribute even if you don't know anything about CMake.
-See the `CONTRIBUTING`_ file for more details.
+See the `CONTRIBUTING.md`_ file for more details.

 Contributors